 When I’m not working stillness comes in the form of walking on the beach or sitting on my patio and watching the whales and the boats go by and the breeze moving through the palm trees.

 Here’s a short clip to get you started thinking your life.

-After reading this article, I’d love to hear your thoughts in the comments below…
+After reading the article I’ve included below, I’d love to hear your thoughts in the comments…

 We all lead lives that move 1,000 miles per minute.
 In his TED Book, The Art of Stillness, Pico Iyer posits a bold idea: that in our chaotic time, the greatest luxury is actually the ability to go nowhere and do nothing.
 To Iyer, it’s this time for quiet, inward, still reflection that snaps all of our experiences into focus.